DLR-RM/stable-baselines3/docs/guide/developer.rst

 To handle different observation spaces, some pre-processing needs to be done (e.g. one-hot encoding for discrete observation).
 Most of the code for pre-processing is in ``common/preprocessing.py`` and ``common/policies.py``.

-For images, we make use of an additional wrapper ``VecTransposeImage`` because PyTorch uses the "channel-first" convention.
+For images, environment is automatically wrapped with ``VecTransposeImage`` if observations are detected to be images with channel-last convention to transform it to PyTorch's channel-first convention.

 Policy Structure